Taty Castellanos: Girona (loan)

 On 25 July 2022, Castellanos joined newly promoted La Liga club Girona on a season-long loan.
 On 25 April 2023, he scored four goals for Girona in their 4–2 victory against Real Madrid, making him the first player to score four against Real Madrid in a league match since December 1947, when Esteban Echevarría scored five goals for Oviedo in a 7–1 win.

 Lazio

 On 21 July 2023, Castellanos joined Serie A side Lazio for an undisclosed fee.
+Later that year, on 8 October, he recorded his first goal and assist for the club in a 3–2 victory over Atalanta.
+During the 2024–25 season, he finished as the club's joint top scorer in Serie A with ten goals, alongside Pedro.

+West Ham United

+On 5 January 2026, Castellanos joined Premier League side West Ham United for an undisclosed fee on a four-and-a-half year contract.
+On 11 January 2026, he scored his first goal for West Ham United and the winning goal in an FA Cup victory over Queens Park Rangers, a header during extra-time.